NetworkGradeLinux/mion/README.md

 ## Quickstart
 Reference information for building mion.

-Getting familiar with the [Yocto Project and OpenEmbedded] (https://www.yoctoproject.org/docs/).
+Getting familiar with the [Yocto Project and OpenEmbedded](https://www.yoctoproject.org/docs/).

 Want to know more about mion?
-Our [main documentation] (https://docs.mion.io) has the in-depth information and resources to help get you started.
+Our [main documentation](https://docs.mion.io) has the in-depth information and resources to help get you started.

 ### Table of Contents
 [About](#about-mion)